Optimal Bayesian design for model discrimination via classification: Spatial Extremes Example

 Simulating from the $t$ copula model is straightforward.
 It only requires simulating from a multivariate $t$ distribution and then transforming the margins with respect to the univariate $t$ CDF followed by the inverse unit Fr\'{e}chet CDF.
 For simulating from the max-stable models, we use the exact simulation algorithm via extremal functions of \citet{dombry2016}.

-During the design phase, we use classification trees evaluated on the training set as well as random forests with $500$ trees using out-of-bag class predictions to estimate the misclassification error rates.
-The training sets for both methods contain 5K simulations per model.
+During the design phase, we use cross-validated classification trees as well as random forests with $500$ trees using out-of-bag class predictions to estimate the misclassification error rates.
+We had implemented the simulator functions for this example in R, therefore we use the R function \texttt{rpart} for classification trees, for which we keep all the default settings except for not considering any surrogate splits to speed up computing time.
+For random forests, we employ the function \texttt{randomForest} from the R \citep{RSoftware} package of the same name \citep{liaw2002}.
+The simulated sets for both methods contain 5K simulations per model.
 The optimal designs obtained for these two methods are shown in Figures~\ref{fig:designs_spatextr_tree} (trees) and \ref{fig:designs_spatextr_rf} (random forests).

-To evaluate the designs found by our classification approach, we repeat estimating the misclassification error rate via random forests with $500$ trees using out-of-bag class predictions on $100$ different simulated datasets of size 15K (5K simulations per model).
+To evaluate the designs found by our classification approach, we repeat estimating the misclassification error rate via random forests with $500$ trees using out-of-bag class predictions on $100$ different simulated samples of size 15K (5K simulations per model) from the prior predictive distribution.
 The distributions of the estimated misclassification error rates are plotted in Figure~\ref{fig:loss_distr_spatextr}.
-We also include the distributions of the estimated misclassification error rates for $100$ simulated datasets generated on $100$ randomly selected designs.
+We also include the distributions of the estimated misclassification error rates for $100$ simulated samples from the prior predictive distribution generated on $100$ randomly selected designs.
 The optimal classification designs found using random forests clearly perform best for all design sizes.
-Using classification trees evaluated on the training set instead of random forests leads to designs which are clearly worse (except for $H = 7$).
-Therefore, not considering the underestimation of the misclassification error rate due to overfitting results in suboptimal designs with respect to the misclassification error rate of the random forest classifier.
+Using classification trees with cross-validation instead of random forests leads to designs which are a bit worse.
 However, the average misclassification error rate of the classification tree designs is still smaller than the average error rate of the random designs up until $7$ design points.

-In addition to the misclassification error rate, we also compute the misclassification matrix yielded by the random forest classifier for each of the $100$ simulated datasets for each evaluated design.
-The average misclassification matrices over the $100$ datasets are depicted in Figure~\ref{fig:spatextr_misclassmatrix} for the optimal designs obtained by the random forest classification approach.
+In addition to the misclassification error rate, we also compute the misclassification matrix yielded by the random forest classifier for each of the $100$ simulated samples for each evaluated design.
+The average misclassification matrices over the $100$ samples are depicted in Figure~\ref{fig:spatextr_misclassmatrix} for the optimal designs obtained by the random forest classification approach.
 They show that discriminating between the two max-stable models is more difficult than discriminating between the $t$ copula model and either of the max-stable models.

 \end{appendices}